artemis-analytics/artemis/docs/cdr.md

 ## Synthetic Information Technology

-**TODO**
+The development of synthetic information technology is inherently part of the Artemis project.
+In order to adequately test code, validate data processing, and ensure reproducibility, data generators are required.
+The use of simulated data is more cost effective and far safer than using real data.
+Large-scale testing of distributed processes can be initially done using simulated data.

-Data generators for data application development
+Data generators for application development focus on high-quality synthetic data for following purposes (and priorities in terms of development):

 * Structural data format, e.g. csv, ebcdic, etc.
+* Primitive data types
 * Database generators, e.g. hierarchical databases.
+* Complex data types, e.g. hierarchical JSON schemas supporting sparse unions of lists.
+* Fake data of common fields encountered in social science, e.g. social security number, timestamps, banking information, etc..
+* Sampling from probility distribution function (single or multidimensional)

 For use in developing embeddable query engines, for instance.
 See Arrow-3998 and TPC-H dbgen.

 ## Computing infrastructure recommendations <a name="infra"></a>